mrdipeshashah/Big-Query-Google-Analytics-Day-Parting/README.md

 # OVERVIEW
 This repository contains Big Query code using Google Analytics raw data that will provide a summary of the Google Analytics data.
-The data studio dashboard (https://datastudio.google.com/reporting/47aa8820-3e4b-4844-8084-093acf00a59b) brings many of the insights to life providing a summary helping to better understamd the business and the Google Analytics data.
+The data studio dashboard (https://datastudio.google.com/reporting/78e5657c-ac77-4fd9-a2ba-e620bb083c0b) brings many of the insights to life around performance through the lens of user behavior timing.

+Standard reporting which often defaults to UTC or a single property timezone, this solution utilizes `device.time_zone_offset_seconds` to analyze performance in the **user's actual local time**.

 The dashboard covers:

 1. Channel performance
 2. Landing page performance